Presbyterian Church of Nigeria

-The Presbyterian Church of Nigeria is a Presbyterian church in the Nigeria and subscribes to the Westminster Confession of Faith.
+The Presbyterian Church of Nigeria is a church in Nigeria and subscribes to the Westminster Confession of Faith.

-The denomination has ten synods, more than 50 presbyteries and over 4,000 congregations, and almost 8,000 ministers and 5,806 690 members across the country.
+The denomination had ten synods, more than 50-90 presbyteries and over 7,000 congregations, and almost 5,000 ministers and 6,806,690 members across the country, but as of August 2023, the General Assembly Executive Committee (GAEC) approved the inauguration of more synods for the spread of God's word.
+Increasing the number of synods from 10 to 29.

 History

-The Presbyterian Church of Nigeria was founded by United Presbyterian Church of Scotland missionaries led by the Rev. Hope Masterson Waddell on the invitation of King Eyo Honesty II and King Eyamba V. The missionaries arrived in Calabar and founded the first Presbyterian church at Creek Town on 10th April 1846.
-From Calabar the church begun to grow.
-In 1858 the Presbytery of Biafra was formed.
-The Synod of Biafra formed in 1921.
-The church developed rapidly, when the Presbyterian Church of Biafra was established, with the Synod as the highest court.
-The church become independent.
+The Presbyterian Church of Nigeria was founded by United Presbyterian Church of Scotland missionaries led by the Rev. Hope Masterson Waddell on the invitation of King Eyo Honesty II and King Eyamba V. The missionaries arrived in Calabar and founded the first Presbyterian church at Creek Town on 10 April 1846.
+From Calabar, the church began to grow.
+In 1858, the Presbytery of Biafra was formed.
+The Synod of Biafra was formed in 1921.
+The church experienced rapid growth following the establishment of the Presbyterian Church of Biafra, with the Synod serving as its highest governing body.
+The church became independent.
 The Presbyterian Church of Biafra became the Presbyterian Church in East Nigeria in 1952.
-On 16 June 1960, the Presbyterian Church of Nigeria was born.
-In 1987, the General Assembly was constituted with two Synods.
+On June 16, 1960, the Presbyterian Church of Nigeria was established.
+In 1987, the General Assembly was constituted with two synods.

 The Presbyterian Church in Nigeria began to establish a university in 1993, which was later named Hope Waddell University.
-Though the operational license has been secured, The university located in Okigwe Ohafia in Abia State is yet to take off.
+Though the operational license has been secured, the university located in Okagwe Ohafia in Abia State is yet to take off.
 Its motto is "Excellence, Integrity, and Service".
-The church also runs two degree awarding theological institutions, the Hugh Goldie Lay Theological Training Institution Arochukwu in Abia State founded in 1918, and the Essien Ukpabio Presbyterian Theological College, Itu Akwa Ibom State founded in 1994 (an affiliate of the University of Calabar).
+The church also runs two-degree awarding theological institutions, the Hugh Goldie Lay Theological Training Institution Arochukwu in Abia State (an affiliate of Abia State University, Uturu) founded in 1918, and the Essien Ukpabio Presbyterian Theological College, Itu Akwa Ibom State founded in 1994 (an affiliate of the University of Calabar).